Music of Colombia: Bambuco

 Bambuco is a type of music with Basque and Native American influence, sometimes known as Música del interior.
-It is not clear the origins of this style, but many specialist agree that it has some components of Spanish folk music, while others believe it has a typical rhythm which was inherited from the Quechua or Chibchas.
-According to Rafael Pombo, the Bambuco orinated among the mestizo masses.
-Briefly, it is the result of the ethhinic mixture from the colony time, being influencing by different cultural elements.
+It is not clear the origins of this style, many specialists agree that it has some components of Spanish folk music, while others believe it has a typical rhythm which was inherited from the Quechua or Chibchas.
+According to Rafael Pombo, the Bambuco originated among the mestizo masses.
+Briefly, it is the result of the ethnic mixture from the colony time, being influencing by different cultural elements.
 Its popularity has long been, but was extremely popular across Colombia from the mid-1920s to the late 1930s.
 Artists include Estudiantina, Los Carranguerros de Raquira, Jaime Llano González, Jorge Villamil, and the Morales Pino Trío.

 Guabina

 Guabina is a rhythm from the Andean Mountains in Colombia.
 The features of this music are based on dances and lifestyles of the people from Antioquia, Santander, Boyacá, Tolima, and, Huila.
 The Guabina rhythm includes dancers, but it may be played without them.
 There is a version of the Guabina that is played faster and is called Torbellino.
 Another type of Guabina, known as guabina-torbellino, is a mixture of the instrumental torbellino and the sung guabina, particularly in its a cappella format.
 Guabina is most popular in rural communities.